fadden/CiderPress2/ndocs/top/Install.md

 but may not have it automatically configured in your shell path.

-You can pick a file to download from the [Releases page](https://github.com/fadden/ciderpress2/releases), or use one of these links to download a recent release:
+You can pick a file to download from the [Releases page](https://github.com/fadden/ciderpress2/releases), or use one of these links to download a recent stable release:

 System        | Self-Cont'd? | Link
 ------------- | ------------ | ----